Cambric: History

 White linen cambric or batiste from Cambrai, noted for its weight and lustre, was "preferred for ecclesiastical wear, fine shirts, underwear, shirt frills, cravats, collars and cuffs, handkerchiefs, and infant wear".
 Technical use sometime introduced a difference between cambric and batiste, the latter being of a lighter weight and a finer thread count.

 In the 18th century, after the prohibition of imports into England of French cambrics, with the development of the import of Indian cotton fabrics, similar cotton fabrics, such as nainsook, from the Hindi nainsukh ("eyes' delight"), became popular.
 These fabrics, initially called Scotch cambrics to distinguish them from the original French cambrics, came to be referred to as cotton cambrics or batistes.
 Some authors increased the confusion with the assumption the word batiste could come from the Indian fabric bastas.

 In the 19th century, the terms cambric and batiste gradually lost their association with linen, implying only different kinds of fine plain-weave fabrics with a glossy finish.
 In 1907, a fine cotton batiste had 100 ends per inch in the finished fabric, while a cheap-grade, less than 60.
 At the same time, with development of an interest in coloured shirts, cambric was also woven in colours, such as the pink fabric used by Charvet for a corsage, reducing the difference between cambric and chambray.
 Moreover, the development and rationalization of mechanical weaving led to the replacement, for chambray, of coloured warp and white weft by the opposite, white warp and coloured weft, which allowed for longer warps.

-In popular culture

-The English folk song ballad "Scarborough Fair" has the lyric in the second verse "Tell her to make me a cambric shirt / Parsley, sage, rosemary, and thyme / Sewn without seams or fine needlework, / Then she'll be a true love of mine."

-It also appears in the David Bowie song, "Come and Buy My Toys" in the lyrics, "You shall own a cambric shirt, you shall work your father's land."

-In the Andrzej Sapkowski Witcher novel, The Last Wish, Renfri described her privileged upbringing, referring to "...dresses, shoes.
-Cambric knickers.
-Jewels and trinkets..." as if suggesting that the cambric material was an indication of the fabric's high quality.

-In Agatha Christie's novel Murder on the Orient Express, a cambric handkerchief with an H monogram is one of the clues in the murder.

-In Pirates of the Caribbean: On Stranger Tides, Angelica, daughter of Captain Blackbeard, wears a white cambric shirt.